Energy Generation & Storage

 Sustainable Power Systems

-In this module, students learn the basics of renewable energy generation, electron flow and storage in DC systems.
-The first workshop will introduce basic terminology and concepts related to electricity.
-In the second workshop, participants will expand on this knowledge by designing, building and testing real-life circuits to manage USB charging/discharging.
-Finally, students will be challenged to construct a functional solar powered lantern and charger.
-By the end of the module, students are given a firm understanding of how to utilize, optimize, and balance energy distribution for sustainability research and projects.
+In this module, students learn the basics of renewable energy generation, electricity flow and storage in DC systems.
+The first workshop will introduce basic terminology, materials and concepts related to electricity and electrical circuit design.
+Next, participants will expand on this knowledge by designing, building and testing real-life circuits to manage a solar-powered project.
+In the third workshop, students will be challenged to construct a functional solar powered lantern.
+Students are given a firm understanding of how to utilize, optimize, and balance energy distribution for sustainability research and projects.

 About the Module